mseifert9/Javascript-Dynamic-Loading-and-Version-Control/README.md

 **star-18.img**
     An image file to demonstrate dynamic loading of an image (used to prelaod images for performance and user experience).

-**The Namespace:**
+##The Namespace:
     This project uses the com.mseifert javascript namespace.
-In addition to this namespace, two global variables are used as shortcuts:
+In addition to the namespace, two global variables are used as shortcuts:

     $msRoot = com.mseifert
     $ms = $msRoot.common